awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Java.02.md

 After you download the sample data, you can run the following program to populate the `Movies` table\.

-1. Copy and paste the following program into your Java development environment:
+1. Copy and paste the following program into your Java development environment.

    ```
    // Copyright 2012-2015 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.